Discovery and recovery of crystalline materials with property-conditioned transformers: Methods

 \subsection{Conditioning Method Implementation}

-To facilitate property conditioned generation, we set up a dual optimisation strategy during fine-tuning, adapting the AdamW optimiser inspired by Howard and Rude's recommendations\cite{loshchilovDecoupledWeightDecay2019, howardUniversalLanguageModel2018}.
-The parameter set of the model, $\theta$, was split into two subsets: $\theta_{backbone}$ which contains the parameters of the pre-trained backbone and $\theta_{cond}$ which contains the parameters of the newly initialised conditioning layers.
-This partitioning allows for differential learning rates, with the goal of maximising the information transfer between pre-training and fine-tuning steps while enabling stronger learning of the conditioning task.
+To facilitate property-conditioned generation, we set up a dual optimisation strategy during fine-tuning, adapting the AdamW optimiser inspired by Howard and Rude's recommendations~\cite{loshchilovDecoupledWeightDecay2019, howardUniversalLanguageModel2018}.
+The parameter set of the model, $\theta$, was split into two subsets: $\theta_{backbone}$, which contains the parameters of the pre-trained backbone and $\theta_{cond}$, which contains the parameters of the newly initialised conditioning layers.
+This split allows for differential learning rates, with the goal of maximising the information transfer between pre-training and fine-tuning steps while enabling stronger learning of the conditioning task.

-The full hyperparameter settings like hidden dimensions, dropout and the differential learning rates applied to $\theta_{backbone}$ and $\theta_{cond}$ for fine-tuning are provided in Appendix \ref{app:training_hyperparams}.
-Experiment specific hyperparameters are specified in the repository \href{https://github.com/C-Bone-UCL/CrystaLLM-2.0/tree/main/_config_files}{\texttt{configuration files}}.
+The full hyperparameter settings, including hidden dimensions, dropout, the differential learning rates applied to $\theta_{backbone}$ and $\theta_{cond}$ for fine-tuning, are provided in Appendix~\ref{app:training_hyperparams}.
+Experiment-specific hyperparameters are specified in the repository \href{https://github.com/C-Bone-UCL/CrystaLLM-pi/tree/main/_config_files}{\texttt{configuration files}}~\cite{configfiles}.